I build data-driven and AI-enabled health systems that work in the real world; across public health, clinical care, and research.

 Worked within the Science & Innovation Directorate to support data-driven decision-making across research prioritisation and outbreak preparedness initiatives.

-Supported backend system development and database optimisation for organisational data platforms.
+Supported backend system development, designed and built database, and database optimisation for organisational data platforms.

 Alongside academic and institutional roles, worked independently on digital platforms for small organisations and businesses.